Day 1: Guayaquil, Ecuador

 Day 7: Baltra—Disembark / Guyaquil / Depart

-Return to Baltra where we disembark the Islander.
+Return to Baltra where we disembark the Islander II.
 Board your return flight to Guayaquil and transfer to day rooms at the Hotel del Parque before departing flights this evening—or continue to Quito for an optional two-night extension.
 You may also choose to spend the night in Guayquil and fly home on Day 8 at no additional cost.
 Inquire with your Adventure Specialist for details.

 Learn more about the seasonal variations of Galapagos weather and wildlife viewing.